 Place the ribs on a large piece of aluminum foil, Brush the ribs very generously with the sauce on both sides.
 Wrap the ribs very, very tightly and place seam up on a baking sheet.
 Bake for 2hr- 2 1/2 hrs – or until the meat has pulled away from the end of the bone by about half an inch.

-As the ribs are nearly done, fire up the grill!
+As the ribs are nearly ready, fire up the grill!

-Unwrap the ribs from the tinfoil, toss them onto the grill to give them some color and texture, baste them generously with sauce.
+Unwrap the ribs from the tinfoil and toss them onto the grill.
+To give them some color and texture, baste them generously with sauce.
 They’ll only need about 4 minutes or so on each side, serve with extra sauce if desired.

 Liquid hickory smoke: This is a bottle of seasoning that is found in the aisle with the seasoning and spices, but on occasion is also found in the aisle with BBQ sauces and salad dressings.

-The sauce can be made up ahead of time and poured into vacuum seal bags or zip-style bags, It’ll last about 5 days in the fridge without issue.
+The sauce can be made up ahead of time and poured into vacuum seal bags or zip-style bags.
+It will last about five days in the fridge without issue.